xorhaan/xorhaan/README.md

 ML / Data Science / Backend
 -----------------------

-I am passionate about coding and competitive programming, where I enjoy solving complex problems with efficient algorithms and logical precision.
-My interest in mathematics and chess strengthens my ability to think strategically, recognize patterns, and approach challenges with structured reasoning.
-On the development side, I focus on backend engineering, building scalable systems, APIs, and microservices that prioritize performance and reliability.
-At the same time, I am driven by machine learning engineering, where I work on designing models, optimization methods, and end-to-end pipelines that bring theory into impactful real-world applications.
+I enjoy coding and competitive programming, focusing on solving challenging problems with efficient algorithms and structured reasoning.
+I love building complex backend and distributed systems, designing scalable, high-performance APIs and services with a strong emphasis on reliability and security.
+I am also interested in integrating machine learning into production systems, working on end-to-end pipelines and optimizations that ensure ML components are practical, scalable, and robust in real-world deployments.

 *   I'm based in India
-*   See my portfolio at [My Website](http://rohaan.tech)
+*   See my portfolio at [rohaan.tech](http://rohaan.tech)
 *   You can contact me at [ssrohaan178@gmail.com](mailto:ssrohaan178@gmail.com)
 *   I'm currently learning Spring Boot and Golang
 *   I'm looking to collaborate on Kaggle competitions